github/opensource.guide/CONTRIBUTING.md

 * Fix editorial inconsistencies or inaccuracies
 * [Translate guides into other languages](docs/translations.md)
+* Open-Source Software is a type of software whose code is publicly available to use and modify.
+Open-Source Contribution involves contributing to the development or improvement of open-source software.

 Interested in contributing to this Open Source Guide?
 Read on!